HP319193/prisme.ai/docs/docs/en/hosting/installation/kubernetes/index.md

 - MongoDB: Deploy a MongoDB instance or cluster and note down the connection string.
 - Elasticsearch: Set up an Elasticsearch cluster and note down the connection details.
 - Redis: Deploy a Redis instance and configure it for both caching and message brokering, or deploy separate instances for each purpose.
     - If planning to install **Enterprise features** as well, an additional Redis with **JSON and SEARCH** modules is required, it might not be the case of your Redis intance (i.e check with `redis-cli info modules`).
-If needed, the `redis/redis-stack-server` image include all required modules and [is already packaged as Helm chart here](https://gitlab.com/prisme.ai/prisme.ai/-/tree/main/docs/charts-examples/addon-redis-stack-server)
+If needed, the `redis/redis-stack-server` image include all required modules
 - File Storage: Configure your chosen file storage solution among FILESYSTEM/S3_LIKE/AZURE_BLOB and obtain the necessary access credentials.

 ## Create a cluster